How do I Apply for Aid?

 - Complete a Tuition Assistance Program (TAP) application (New York State residents only) at https://www.tapweb.org/totw/.
 Be sure to list the correct SUNY Delhi's TAP code: 3020 for certificate and associate degree programs, 6020 for bachelor's degrees.

 - Review your financial aid awards on the Bronco Web.

-- SUNY Delhi will send you all forms, applications, and instructions needed to complete your aid, including student and parent loans.
+- SUNY Delhi will send you all instructions, applications, and forms needed to complete your aid, including student and parent loan instructions.
 Read and follow all directions carefully.

 - Respond promptly to all requests from SUNY Delhi for additional information.

 - Use http://www.hesc.ny.gov/ to check the status of your TAP awards.